 Location: Crickhowell, South East Wales

 Martyn is world renowned as a cave diver and he is responsible for the discovery of miles of caves passages in many countries and is internationally acclaimed for his prolific writing & stunning photography.
 Martyn is an exceptional divinginstructor and ambassador for sports of caving and cave diving.
 Martyn runs his cavern & diving training business FarrWorld.
-Martyn was recently presented with the Lifetime Achievement Award to Advanced Diving at the Eurotek 2010 Advanced diving Conference.
+Martyn was presented with the Lifetime Achievement Award to Advanced Diving at the Eurotek 2010 Advanced diving Conference.

 Paul started diving in 1996 under the instruction of PADI Course Director Steve Axtell & then Master Instructor Phil Short.
 Having such extraordinary trainers and a passion for the underwater world it was not long till he decided that this was the career he had been looking for.
 He has dived caves and wrecks all over the world and also safely planned and executed many sub 100 metre ocean dives with a maximum depth of 150 metres last year.

 Paul is a Platinum Level PADI Course director, an Emergency First Response (EFR) Instructor Trainer, a Divers Alert Network (DAN) Instructor Trainer and an International Association of Handicapped Divers (IAHD) Instructor.
 He holds PADI Instructor Trainer status in all PADI specialties including, Wreck, Cavern, Semi Closed Rebreather and Ice.
 He has written his own Distinctive Specialty Instructor Courses in Oxygen First Aid, Shark Diving and Azimuth Semi Closed Rebreather.